jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 > Optionally, you can choose "SecureString" in which chase the string will be encrypted using KMS keys from your account.

-> **Note: If you're using AWS Secrets Manager to store credentials, [you can store CloudGuard API Key and Secret in Secrets Manager](secretsmanager.md) as well.**

 ![header image](img/ssm-create.png)

+---
+### Using AWS Secrets Manager to store CloudGuard API key and Secret

+In addition to storing API keys and secrets in AWS SSM, you can store CloudGuard API Key and Secret in Secrets Manager.
+Please check out [How To Store CloudGuard API Key and Secret in Secrets Manager](secretsmanager.md) as well.

+---
 ### Add an in-line policy to CodeBuild Role

 At this stage, Codebuild IAM role is not yet created.
 So, **Just Remember to add the following in-line policy** to the CodeBuild role when it gets created as part of CodeBuild project configuration.
 This will allow CodeBuild to access to the AWS SSM parameters that we've just created.